elementler/InstagramWebReplicate/README.md

 ## Overview

 This Web application replicates some basic functionality of Instagram.
-The fron-end is written in React.js, styling with becu.scss; the back-end is on Google Firebase.
-Though the connection information is included in the source code, the back-end will be inaccessible after the code challenge.
+The fron-end is written in React.js, styling with Tailwind css; the back-end is on Google Firebase.

 ## Get Started